 On leaving the RAM, Andrew has led a varied career in music.
-As well as being a member of the Orchestra of the English National Opera and the English Chamber Orchestra, he plays regularly with the Philharmonia, BBC, Royal Philharmonic, Royal Opera House, and London Symphony orchestras.
+As well as being a member of the Orchestra of the English National Opera and the English Chamber Orchestra, he freelances regularly with the London Symphony, BBC Symphony, Royal Philharmonic, Royal Opera House and City of Birmingham Symphony orchestras.
 With these groups he has worked with some of the worlds finest musicians and toured extensively around the globe.
 In addition to Onyx, he has performed with other chamber ensembles such as London Winds, the Haffner ensemble, the Wallace Collection, and the Ensemble Modern of Frankfurt.

 Andrew also teaches horn at Eton College.
 He is a member of the group Campaign For Real Ale.

-Amos studied at Oxford University and the Royal Academy of Music, learning with John Berry, Eric Crees, Denis Wick and Ian Bousfield, and playing principal trombone for the National and European Youth Orchestras.
-Having gained the Dip.RAM, the Academy’s highest award for performance, he completed the Jazz Course at the Banff Center for the Arts in Canada, under artists such as Jim Hall and Kenny Wheeler.
-On leaving the RAM he was awarded the coveted Meaker fellowship.
+Amos studied Experimental Psychology at Oxford University and trombone at the Royal Academy of Music, learning with John Berry, Eric Crees, Denis Wick and Ian Bousfield, and played principal trombone for the National and European Youth Orchestras.
+Having gained the Dip.RAM, the RAM’s highest award for performance, he completed the Jazz Course at the Banff Center for the Arts in Canada, under artists such as Jim Hall and Kenny Wheeler.

 David Gordon Shute